dharmit009/Golang/variables.md

 > Note: But if you are declaring variables outside the functions you cannot use `:=` construct as it is not available.
 You will need to use the `var` keyword.

+## Constants

+The `const` keyword is used to declare a constant.
+A `const` could be a character, string, boolean, or numeric value.

+> Note: Constants cannot be declared using `:=`.